Dominic-studios/.github/profile/README.md

 ## 👨‍💻 Why Dominic Studios?

-At **Dominic Studios**, we are constantly learning, adapting, and creating groundbreaking solutions to make the world a better place.
-Whether you’re into AI, mobile development, game development, or full-stack web applications, we have something to spark your interest.
+At **Dominic Studios**, I am constantly learning, adapting, and creating groundbreaking solutions to make the world a better place.
+Whether you’re into AI, mobile development, game development, or full-stack web applications, I have something to spark your interest.

-💡 **Stay ahead of the curve** with our innovative projects and explore the intersection of **technology** and **creativity**.
-Join us in our journey to create the future!
+💡 **Stay ahead of the curve** with my innovative projects and explore the intersection of **technology** and **creativity**.
+Join me in my journey to create the future!

-Feel free to explore the repositories, contribute, or just say hello!
-We’re always excited to collaborate and share knowledge. 🚀
+Feel free to explore the repositories, contribute, or just say hello! i'm always excited to collaborate and share knowledge. 🚀

 ---